S-gether/.github/profile/readme.md

  <p  align="center"><b>AI Supervisor Remote Study Platform</b></p>

-However, Not all children can go to the class room in person.
+Not all children can go to the class room in person.
 They tend to lose their motivation because of  their isolated situation.
 <br>